tarantool/metrics/doc/monitoring/api_reference.rst

 You don't have to predefine labels in advance.

-With labels, you can extract new time series (visualize their graphs) by specifying conditions regarding label values.
+With labels, you can extract new time series (visualize their graphs) by specifying conditions with regard to label values.
-The example above would allow us to extract the following time series:
+The example above allows extracting the following time series:

 #.
 The total number of requests over time with ``method = "POST"`` (and any status).
 #.
 The total number of requests over time with ``status = 500`` (and any method).